-This guide is a good starting point for graduates and alumni who wish to extend their information seeking and research skills as they move into employment and professional development.
+This guide is a good starting point for graduates, alumni and other professionals who wish to extend their information seeking and research skills as they move into employment or extend their professional skills.

 Graduates of The University of Queensland can apply for alumni membership of the Library.
 The first year is free for new graduates.